-Brandegee Sage, Baja Sage
+Brandegee Sage, Baja Sage, Santa Rosa Island Sage

 Native to the Channel Islands off the coast of Southern California.
 Foliage clumps grow to 1–2 f...